FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_MACOSX.txt

 If you want to use licensed FMOD or KDU build libraries (they are optional) you have to provision these yourself.
 If you're licensing these with Phoenix/Firestorm, ask for the libraries for fmod and kdu.
 Put them into:
         /opt/firestorm

 If you're a community builder, you'll need to build these libraries yourself, then change your autobuild.xml file to point to your own versions, or create a different autobuild.xml with your customizations, and use this with autobuild instead of our default autobuild.xml There are some examples of how to build FMOD on the LL Wiki and opensource-dev mailing list.
-Ask Arrehn Oberlander about joining "Firestorm Self Compilers" for additional community help.
+We've created a non-KDU build target to make this easier.
+Everywhere you see "ReleaseFS" below, use "ReleaseFS_open" instead.
+This will perform the same build, using openjpeg instead of KDU.

 Additionally, you will need to procure an update vivox build package and place it in:
 	/opt/firestorm